jetbridge/smorest-crud/README.md

 # Flask Smorest CRUD
 _Why repeat yourself?_

-# What is this?
-Right now, a work in progress.

 This library aims to tie together Flask-SQLAlchemy and Flask-Smorest to implement a sane default but easily customizable CRUD API based on SQLAlchemy models inside of Flask.

 # Quickstart